Tuple

-In mathematics, a tuple is a finite sequence or ordered list of numbers or, more generally, mathematical objects, which are called the elements of the tuple.
+In mathematics, a tuple is a finite sequence (or ordered list) of numbers.
+More generally, it is a sequence of mathematical objects, called the elements of the tuple.
 An n-tuple is a tuple of n elements, where n is a non-negative integer.
 There is only one 0-tuple, called the empty tuple.
 A 1-tuple and a 2-tuple are commonly called a singleton and an ordered pair, respectively.
 The term "infinite tuple" is occasionally used for "infinite sequences".